How RSEI Should Be Used

 Because RSEI uses simplifying assumptions, high RSEI Scores can only indicate the need for further investigation.
-There are a number of ways to investigate how RSEI assumptions may affect risk-related results.
-For each facility and release, users are able to review the specific parameters used to generate the estimates.
+There are a number of ways to investigate how RSEI assumptions may affect risk-related impacts.
+For each facility and chemical release, users are able to review the specific parameters used to generate the RSEI model results.
 Users may want to research those parameters to determine if they represent the best estimate for a specific facility.
 Examples of steps one might take include:

 - Verify reported releases (e.g., check EPA's Envirofacts database for corrected TRI reporting forms).
-Companies occasionally submit corrections to reported releases that may not be reflected in RSEI before the next update.
+Companies occasionally submit corrections to reported releases that may not be reflected in RSEI before the next update version.